 Figure 1: Conventional impeller flow field

 Figure 2 shows the reduced static pressure coefficient (Cp) on the hub and shroud on the same plot.
-These plots closely relate to the blade surface velocity, and can be directly generated using any CFD software.
+These plots closely relate to the blade surface velocity and can be directly generated using any CFD software.
 Essentially, the difference between Cp on the suction surface of the hub and the suction surface of the shroud is what creates these gradients of reduced static pressure and drives the secondary flows.
 Thus, the ideal blade loading should try to reduce this difference as much as possible but in a way that ensures that the impeller head is not affected.
-In fact, in inverse design it is possible to control the blade loading which directly relates to the pressure jump across the blade at the hub or shroud.
+In fact, in inverse design, it is possible to control the blade loading, which directly relates to the pressure jumps across the blade at the hub or shroud.
 Therefore, the appropriate choice of blade loading should: